Why A Brand Promise Matters

 When you anchor your brand promise with your culture, and stay focused on delivering on your brand promise through every touchpoint – internally and externally – the opportunity to drive growth and performance is incredible.
 Your brand promise can help support recruitment and retention, build loyal, happy customers, and drive organizational success.

-I recently sat down with Steve Rhone, President of Weston Forest Products, to talk about building culture and living your brand promise.
+I sat down with Steve Rhone, President of Weston Forest Products, to talk about building culture and living your brand promise.

 The interview has been edited for space.
 You can find the full conversation here.